Frequently Asked Questions about Google Account and Age Requirements

 Why is Google asking me for a credit card or a copy of my government issued ID?
 How will this information be used?

 We ask to run a small transaction on a valid credit card or for a copy of a government issued ID in order to validate your date of birth.
 We only use this information to confirm your date of birth and to restore your account.
-If you choose one of the options to provide a copy of your government ID, we will destroy the copy of your government ID after we validate your date of birth.
+If you choose the option to provide a copy of your government ID, we will destroy the copy of your government ID after we validate your date of birth.

 If you choose the option of a credit card transaction, we make a small charge ($0.30 USD) to confirm that the credit card is active and able to accept a charge.
 We will retain this data as necessary to meet regulatory requirements for a credit card transaction, after which it will be deleted.